How to Budget for Your Content Marketing

 Approach Flushed Teams with a Partnership Opportunity

 Advertising campaign landing pages are another traditionally expensive, yet underperforming digital asset to potentially borrow budget from.
-NewsCred’s Head of Strategy, Michael Brenner, explains how he approached this situation while he was looking for budget for his content initiative during his time as VP of Marketing at SAP.
+I once explained:

 “There was a team at SAP that had an enormous budget for advertising campaign landing pages.
 Those pages typically saw a 99.9% bounce rate, and any traffic that went there was paid.
 I asked to take a small percentage of that budget with the promise of driving a organic traffic to the site.
 It was a win-win for both of us.”